Conditional Generative Modeling for High-dimensional Marked Temporal Point Processes: Methodology

-To represent the conditioning variable $\boldsymbol{h}_{i-1}$, we use a \emph{history encoder} represented by $\psi$, which has a recursive structure such as recurrent neural networks (RNNs) \cite{yu2019review} or Transformers \cite{vaswani2017attention}.
-In our numerical results, we opt for long short-term memory (LSTM) \cite{graves2012long}, which takes the current event $x_i$ and the preceding hidden embedding $\boldsymbol{h}_{i-1}$ as input and generates the new hidden embedding $\boldsymbol{h}_i$.
-This new hidden embedding represents an updated summary of the past events including $x_i$.
+To represent the conditioning variable $\boldsymbol{h}_{i-1}$, we use a \emph{history encoder} represented by $\psi$, which has a recursive structure such as recurrent neural networks (RNNs) or Transformers.
+In our numerical results, we opt for long short-term memory (LSTM), which takes the current event $x_i$ and the preceding history embedding $\boldsymbol{h}_{i-1}$ as input and generates the new history embedding $\boldsymbol{h}_i$.
+This new history embedding represents an updated summary of the past events including $x_i$.
 Formally,

 We denote the parameters of both models $g$ and $\psi$ using $\theta \in \Theta$.
 The model architecture is presented in Figure~\ref{fig:illustration} (a).